-MYRON S. COHEN, MD, FIDSA, an internationally recognized leader in HIV prevention, is one of two recipients of IDSA’s 2012 Society Citation.
+MARK A. LEASURE, IDSA’s highly respected chief executive officer for nearly 20 years, is the recipient of a 2016 IDSA Society Citation.
 First awarded in 1977, this is a discretionary award given in recognition of exemplary contribution to IDSA, an outstanding discovery in the field of infectious diseases, or a lifetime of outstanding achievement.
-Dr. Cohen meets the criteria in every respect, having volunteered time and energy to IDSA, and having made enormous contributions to our understanding of the transmission of HIV, and the synergy between HIV treatment and prevention.

 Carol J. Baker, MD, FIDSAWafaa El-Sadr, MD, MPH, MPA, FIDSA

 John G. Bartlett, MD, FIDSATheodore C. Eickhoff, MD, FIDSA

 Gary P. Wormser, MD, FIDSAEduardo Gotuzzo, MD, FIDSA